-The fail condition and the Normalized Vulnerability Score (NVS) calculation depend on the issues filtered by the filter set.
-For example, if a Quick View filter is applied to the project issues (and no critical or high issues are found), then the fail condition determines that there is no reason to set this build to "unstable" and the NVS is set to zero.
+The failure criteria and the Normalized Vulnerability Score (NVS) calculation depend on the issues filtered by the filter set.
+For example, if a Quick View filter is applied to the project issues (and no critical or high issues are found), then the failure criteria determines that there is no reason to set this build to unstable and the NVS is set to zero.
 The graph summary also shows zero.

 c.
-(Optional) To trigger a build failure based on the scan results, type a search query in the Build failure criteria box.
+(Optional) To trigger a build status of unstable based on the scan results, type a search query in the Build failure criteria box.